xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 Security ACL's introduction, feature support and statistics is covered at high level in the [Link](https://xrdocs.io/ncs5500/tutorials/security-acl-on-ncs5500-part1/ "Link")

-In this document, we will deepdive how the NCS55xx and NCS5xx program the packet length in the TCAM and use to filter the packets.
+In this document, we will deepdive how the NCS55xx and NCS5xx program the packet length in the TCAM and use it to filter the packets.
 The main use case of this matching criteria is to identify malicious packet ranges entering the network and denying them.

 ACL’s on NCS55xx and NCS5xx, uses the Programmable Mapping and Filtering (PMF) functionality and TCAM (internal/exertnal) in both the Ingress Receive Packet Processing (IRPP) blocks and Egress Receive Packet Processing (ERPP) blocks.
 The line cards in these platforms are based on the Broadcom family of chipsets.
 These chipsets uses a pipeline architecture which has dedicated hardware blocks for performing various functions.

 ACL’s contains one or more ACEs which are used to match packets and perform an action on those packets.
 Typical action of the ACE is to either Permit or Deny.
 The TCAM is programmed with tables, may be like a database on which the match criteria and action criteria are performed.

-In hardware has TCAM databases that are unique to each feature.
+In hardware, we databases that are unique to each feature.
 For ACL, we have further defined unique databases based on these fields:

   - Protocol (IPv4, IPv6, L2)
   - Direction (ingress/egress)